WolfgangKurz/Symphony/README.md

 It provides features to display game FPS, limit FPS, limit FPS for Battle scene, a hotkey to hide the lobby UI, bug patches, mute audio when the game is in the background, and game volume control.

+### SimpleUI
+This modifies parts of the UI to make them easier to use.

+You can reduce the display size of the various combatant, equipment, and consumable lists.
+(This allows you to see more items on one screen.)
+You can also sort the consumable list.

 ### WindowedResize
 This feature allows you to switch to windowed mode with a set key, after which the window can be resized and maximized.
 It also remembers the window's last position and size.